16 dead, 16 missing as fire crews try to corral Los Angeles blazes before winds return this week

 By Sunday morning, Cal Fire reported the Palisades, Eaton, Kenneth and Hurst fires had consumed more than 62 square miles (160 square kilometers), an area larger than San Francisco.
 The Palisades Fire was 11% contained and containment on the Eaton Fire reached 27%.
 Those two blazes accounted for 59 square miles (nearly 153 square kilometers).

-Crews from California and nine other states are part of the ongoing response that includes 1,354 fire engines, 84 aircraft and more than 14,000 personnel, including newly arrived firefighters from Mexico, he said.
+Crews from California and nine other states are part of the ongoing response that includes nearly 1,400 fire engines, 84 aircraft and more than 14,000 personnel, including newly arrived firefighters from Mexico.

 The fire ran through chaparral-covered hillsides and also briefly threatened to jump over Interstate 405 and into densely populated areas in the Hollywood Hills and San Fernando Valley.

 Looting continues to be a concern, with authorities reporting more arrests as the devastation grows.
-Michael Lorenz, a captain with the Los Angeles Police Department, said seven people have been arrested in the last two days.
+Michael Lorenz, a captain with the Los Angeles Police Department, said seven people have been arrested in recent days, with two suspects “posing as firefighters coming and in and out of houses.”

-“We even made arrests of two individuals that were actually posing as firefighters coming and in and out of houses, so we’re paying very, very close attention to everybody,” Lorenz said at Saturday evening’s community meeting.

 Asked exactly how many looters have been arrested, Lorenz said he couldn’t give a precise number but that officers were detaining about 10 people a day.
 California National Guard troops arrived Friday to help guard properties.